 Fourth, there are compulsory licenses and regulatory copyright.
 Under compulsory licenses, copyright owners have no power to object to reuse of their copyrighted work.
 In such cases, Congress implements limitations on such copyrights.
 Qualifying users, generally with payment, may use the work as specified by statute.
 Regulatory copyright outlines industry specific rights for market-specific contexts, such as cover recordings for musical compositions, cable, and certain non-profit and charitable organizations.
 Special exemptions exist for non-profit organizations.
 Under 17 U.S.C. § 110, limitations on exclusive rights: exemption of certain performances and displays, some uses are exempt from infringement liability.
 The underlying rule for such exemptions is that such use of copyrighted works must be noncommercial.
 17 U.S.C. § 110.
 Examples include: (i) § 110(2) distance learning and distance education via digital computer networks and (ii) § 110(4) use of copyrighted works for educational, religious, or charitable purposes, so long as there is no admission charge for the event at which the work is performed or displayed.
 Id.

-Copyright can be a very complicated, and sometimes unclear, area of the law; however, some of the overarching themes are consistent throughout the statutes, cases, and opinions.
 Generally, noncommercial use of copyrighted material is treated differently.
 If your use of copyrighted material is for educational purposes, from which you derive no commercial, financial or otherwise business-related benefit, you may qualify for certain exemptions and or defenses.
 However, if the use of copyrighted material is used merely for “educational” purposes, it should be clearly marked as such.

 Adam is extremely knowledgeable and professional.
 He helped me understand all of my options and made recommendations that were pertinent to my situation.
 I would highly recommend him.